evkx/evkx.github.io/content/models/audi/q6_e-tron/q6_e-tron_performance/_index.md

 ## Infotainment

+### Navigation system

+With the a standard in-car navigation system, you have all the assistance you need to reach your destination effortlessly.

+### Phone mirroring

+Furthermore, the Audi Q6 e-tron performance supports Android Auto and Apple CarPlay.
+This functionality allows you to present your phone's screen in the car's screen so you can run apps like Google Maps or Waze.

+### Sound system

 You can choose between two sound systems on the Audi Q6 e-tron performance.
 With the Audi Sound System, you get five speakers with a max system output of 200 watts.
 With the Bang & Olufsen Sound System, you get 20 speakers with a max system output of 830 watts.

-In addition, with the standard in-car navigation system, you get the help you need to find your destination.
-Furthermore, the Audi Q6 e-tron performance supports Android Auto and Apple CarPlay.
-This functionality allows you to present your phone's screen in the car's screen so you can run apps like Google Maps or Waze.

 The model has 2 USB-C connections as standard.
 As an option, you can get additional 2 USB-C connections.
 ## Lights